Originally published April 23, 2021

 GS: It isn’t unusual for a new U.S. administration to be tested by its competitors.
 We’re seeing that now with China vis-à-vis Taiwan and, in recent days, with Russia toward Ukraine.
 Seen from Europe, is the Ukrainian situation something that could lead to a stronger reaction from the capitals there?

 JJ: What kind?
-Ukraine is a “frozen conflict” now being unfrozen by Putin who has massed eighty thousand highly mobile Russian soldiers on the border and can count on some thirty thousand pro-Russian fighters in the Donbass region.
+Ukraine is a “frozen conflict” now being unfrozen by Putin who has massed eighty thousand highly mobile Russian soldiers on the border and can count on some thirty thousand pro-Russian fighters in the Donbas region.
 They are positioned to invade, but they don’t have to.
-Their rhetoric is that Kiev must respect the federal structure of Ukraine.
+Their rhetoric is that Kyiv must respect the federal structure of Ukraine.
 Translation: We want a weak state on our border we can dominate and isolate from the West.
 We can conquer without war.

 Kudos to Vladimir, who, as everywhere, can haul in big fish without having to brave a storm.
 Wherever he has moved, like earlier on Georgia and Crimea, he had the advantage of “interior lines,” whereas the West, as usually riven by internal conflicts of interest, would have to act from far away.
 Cold-eyed strategy would position Western forces in Ukraine to deter Russian adventurism.
 But who would take that risk—or even send sophisticated self-defense equipment to Ukraine?
 Putin enjoys “counter-deterrence,” which favors the aggressor.